 If challenges arise throughout the program, there is a health clinician they consult with.
 Research conducted by Drs.
-Pottie and McGrath shows that adults report very strong relationships with their telephone support coach.
+Pottie and McGrath show that adults report very strong relationships with their telephone support coach.

 Our internal Coach training and certification programs are rigorous and intensive to ensure coach competencies are maintained.
 Training includes competency testing to ensure protocol adherence and a skill level that will result in positive outcomes.

-The results of our service programs provides evidence that SFI programs have a strong, positive impact on family relationships, parental mood and family functioning.
+The results of our service programs provide evidence that SFI programs have a strong, positive impact on family relationships, parental mood and family functioning.